Timeline - Crackdown on protests in Syria

 Following is a timeline of events in Syria since protests began:

-March 16, 2011 - Security forces break up a gathering of 150 protesters in Marjeh Square in Damascus who were holding pictures of imprisoned relatives.
+March 16, 2011 - Security forces break up a gathering in Marjeh Square in Damascus of 150 protesters holding pictures of imprisoned relatives.

 March 29 - Government resigns.

-April 3 - President Bashar al-Assad asks Adel Safar, a former agriculture minister, to form a new government.
+April 3 - Assad asks Adel Safar, a former agriculture minister, to form a new government.

+April 8 - Demonstrators protest across Syria; 22 people killed in Deraa, another 15 elsewhere, rights group says.

+April 14 - Assad presents a new cabinet and orders the release of detainees arrested during a month of protests.

 April 19 - Government passes bill lifting emergency rule.